arzubekm/portfolio/README.md

 # Portfolio
-Portfolio is built using [NextJS](https://nextjs.org/).
+Portfolio is built using React framework called [NextJS](https://nextjs.org/).
 It is a simple web app that one can not only find info about me, but also download my resume.

 ### Clone the project
 ```